deeri1x/public-instructions/drill-chibi-linked-stack.md

 2. Create a `ChibiLinkedStack<T>` class that implements the given `PlainOldStack` interface.
 The behaviour of `ChibiLinkedStack<T>` is described in the [Preamble](#preamble):
    1. Use your `TwoEndedSll` class to get this job done - you should be pleasantly surprised at how quickly this goes, because `TwoEndedSll` does all the heavy lifting!
-   2. if all the `ChibiLinkedStack` tests are passing, you can consider your `OscillatingResizableList` working okay!
+   2. if all the `ChibiLinkedStack` tests are passing, you can consider your `ChibiLinkedStack` to be working okay!
 3. Complete the `App.java` run method so that when you run `Main.java`, the program behaves as expected by the `MainTests`.
      1. I've added some useful methods in `App.java` to make your life easier.